amanjosan2008/Salesforce-Gmail-Notify/README.md

 # Salesforce-Gmail-Notify
-Fetch case list from Salesforce &amp; Notify about any emails in Gmail using MacOS X or Slack
+Fetch case list from Salesforce &amp; Notify about any emails in Gmail using MacOS X Notifications or Slack Alerts.

 Installation: